-Basement waterproofing can be achieved in two ways, either by blocking the passage of water into the building with external waterproofing or cementitious waterproofing.
+Basement waterproofing can be achieved in two ways, either by blocking the passage of water into the building with external waterproofing or tanking waterproofing.
 Or you can control the ingress and flow of the water to a pre-determined evacuation point by the use of cavity drainage systems.

 Cementitious tanking materials are used for basement tanking when there is a requirement to block water ingress into the building.
-After preparing the surface the basement tanking slurry is applied to the masonry surface in two to three coats depending on the volume of water ingress.
+After preparing the surface, the basement tanking slurry is applied to the masonry surface in two to three coats depending on the volume of water ingress.
 The basement tanking slurry then cures to form a water impermeable surface which should then be covered with a render to protect it.
-By using this basement tanking method the basement remains completely waterproof and the walls remain dry and breathable.
+By using this basement tanking method, the basement remains completely waterproof and the walls remain dry and breathable.

 Basement tanking membranes like PermaSEAL and those manufactured by John Newton and Platon, are designed to control the passage of water using cavity forming membranes, drainage channels and sump and pump water evacuation systems.

 Newton Membranes and PermaSEAL Waterproofing Membranes come in a wide variety of sizes and types.
 Some membranes have a mesh welded on the face for direct rendering or for fixing dot and dab plasterboard systems.
 Other basement tanking and basement waterproofing membranes are plain, designed for flooring or where a wall is to have a dry-lining finish.

 Newton, Platon and PermaSEAL supply drainage options for the collection of water at the foot of the wall and then to control this water into a suitable sump and pump.
 This will then evacuate the water to the outside of the property into a drain or natural drainage point.

 When considering basement waterproofing, it is essential that you look at every possible option.
 Although the basement may never have flooded previously, it is always a possibility.
 Installing a system that will deal with this eventuality is essential to every basement waterproofing design.